G.A.C. 102 Aristocrat: Operational history

 The first flight of Aristocrat was at the end of July 1928.
-Two more prototypes were built and the second prototype accompanied Richard E. Byrd's aerial survey expedition to the Antarctic in late 1928-early 1929.
+Two more prototypes were built and the second prototype was one of four aircraft that accompanied Richard E. Byrd's aerial survey expedition to the Antarctic in late 1928-early 1929, although Byrd did not take it to Antarctica, instead leaving it behind at Dunedin, New Zealand.
 These were followed by thirty-one examples of the production type 102-A, all with the same 110 hp Scarab engine as on the prototypes.

 Models 102-B to 102-D, with different engines were proposed but not built.
 Six examples of the 102-E, powered by a 175 hp Wright J-6-5 five-cylinder radial engine were completed in 1931-2.
 The large increase of power raised the Aristocrat's cruise speed up to 110 mph.

 One 102-E was fitted experimentally with full-span Zap flaps and retractable Zap ailerons (spoilerons) by NACA in 1932-3.
 A photograph shows that this 102-E, at least, had a much-modified undercarriage with the wheels on simple V-struts and with vertical shock absorber legs to the forward wing spars.

 The final Aristocrat variant was the 102-F, fitted with a 165 hp Continental A-70.
 There were six of these, one converted from a 102-E.

 General Airplanes was liquidated in 1931.

 Aristocrat N(C)278H, built in the 102-A batch, was restored in 1986 and given a 220 hp Continental radial.
 It remained airworthy until at least 2010.